mhered/sevillabot/activity_log.md

 ### Our thoughts

 Today (19/10) I bought a [laser pointer]() and a [Nerf]().
 I am thinking about attaching the nerf and adding some servos to aim up and down, pull the trigger of the Nerf and reload it.
 Also I could imagine some way of auto aiming by detecting the laser with a camera, but I don't really know how to choose the target automatically.

+11/12 - check out new information released in the discord and the official website with details of the arena and the design of the zombies

 ## [Pi Noon - The Hindenburg Disaster](https://piwars.org/2024-disaster-zone/challenges/pi-noon/) - Defend your balloon from an explosive end!